Rashid Ali al-Gaylani: 1941 Iraqi coup d'état

-Britain responded with severe economic sanctions against Iraq.
+Britain responded by issuing economic sanctions against Iraq.
 Meanwhile, news of British victories against Italian forces in North Africa weakened support for Gaylani.
 On 31 January 1941, under pressure from Regent Abdul-Illah, he resigned as prime minister.
-This only exacerbated his mistrust of Britain and its supporters in the government.
+This only exacerbated his mistrust of Britain and its supporters in the Iraqi government.
 Together with the members of the Golden Square, Gaylani made plans to assassinate Regent Abdul-Illah and seize power.
 On 31 March, Abdul-Illah discovered the plot to assassinate him and fled the country.

 On April 1, the Golden Square executed their coup d'état; on April 3, the "National Defence Government" replaced the government of the Regent with Gaylani as prime minister.
-As one of his first acts, Gaylani sent an Iraqi artillery force to confront the RAF base in Habbaniya.
+As one of his first acts, Gaylani sent an Iraqi artillery force to attack the RAF base in Habbaniya.
 By the end of April, Iraqi troops held strong positions on the escarpment above the base, and a siege began.

 Iraq had been a major supplier of petroleum to the Allied war effort and represented an important landbridge between British forces in Egypt and India.
-To secure Iraq, Prime Minister Winston Churchill ordered General Archibald Wavell to protect the air base at Habbaniya.
+To secure Iraq, British Prime Minister Winston Churchill ordered General Archibald Wavell to protect the air base at Habbaniya.
 On 18 April, British forces from India landed in Basra, Sabine Force.
 In the Mandatory Palestine, another force was created to enter Iraq from the west and relieve RAF Habbaniya, Habbaniya Force.